Full-Time Farm Crew

 Required:

-One season full-time production vegetable farming experience or equivalent
+One season full-time vegetable farming experience (or equivalent hands-on experience you can speak to in detail)

 Ability to lift 35 lbs repeatedly